This is the report outlining the findings of the third phase of the FCP National Evaluation.

 Listen to Larry Koyama, head of FCP implementation at the CSP, discussing the findings of the FCP phase 3 national evaluation with guests Katherine Armitage, Simon Ingram, Rob Goodwin and Siobhan Stynes.

 In the UK, musculoskeletal (MSK) problems are predominantly managed in primary care, accounting for approximately 14% of General Practitioner (GP) consultations.
-The First Contact Practitioner (FCP) role has been introduced to streamline care for patients with MSK problems and to increase capacity within, and improve access to primary care.
+The first contact physiotherapist (FCP) role has been introduced to streamline care for patients with MSK problems and to increase capacity within, and improve access to primary care.

 MSK FCPs are physiotherapists with advanced clinical practice skills who are able to assess, diagnose, treat and discharge patients without medical input.

 - Patients with MSK pain, can contact the FCP directly, rather than wait to see a GP or getting a referral to other community or hospital services.
-The ambition is that the whole NHS England patient population has direct access to MSK First Contact Practitioners by 2023/24, across all primary care networks.
+The ambition is that the whole NHS England patient population has direct access to MSK first contact physiotherapists by 2023/24, across all primary care networks.

 National FCP Evaluation

 - The FCP National Evaluation took place between October 2018 and March 2020.
 It comprised three phases.
 Phases 1 and 2 were led by NHS England Elective Care Transformation Programme (ECTP) with support from the Chartered Society of Physiotherapy (CSP).

 - Phase 1 used a local context questionnaire to collect data on services’ funding, governance, staffing and care providers.